inception-health/engineeringladders/Developer.md

   <img alt="Developer 4" src="charts/developer-4.png">
 </picture>

-- **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
+- **Expertise: Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
-- **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
+- **System: Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
-- **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
+- **People: Mentors**: mentors others to accelerate their career-growth and encourages them to participate
-- **Challenges**: challenges the team processes, looking for ways to improve them
+- **Process: Challenges**: challenges the team processes, looking for ways to improve them
-- **Team**: makes an impact on the whole team, not just on specific parts of it
+- **Influence: Team**: makes an impact on the whole team, not just on specific parts of it

 ## D5 - Developer 5